This next story is about my last day in the twenties.

-Ovidiu is my good friend from Bucharest, an extremely talented photographer and a car maniac, so I was really happy when he told me he’s in town for the weekend and he’s ready for a Samurai trip.
+Ovidiu is a good friend from Bucharest, an extremely talented photographer and a car maniac, so I was really happy when he told me he’s in town for the weekend and he’s ready for a Samurai trip.

 I’m not an early morning guy, so we left Brasov in a freezing afternoon and with not that much sun left, we headed for an on-road route to Vama Buzaului, a wonderful place I have already written about.

 When we got around Prejmer we saw this huge field with nothing but perfect white snow and the sun getting close to sunset and I just took a right and stopped to shoot some pictures with the amazing light.

 It was that time when I thought the Samurai is an indestructible toy and when I didn’t know much about suspensions and shocks.
 It was that time when seeing an opportunity for fun I was taking it without thought.
 Luckily this little toy is much more durable than you would expect.

 So of course given the chance to rip the perfect snow with the incredibly lame Fulda AT tires, I cut straight to act, and you get to see the incredibly lame, but awesomely fun snow ripping.